 Assessing Your Kitchen’s Ventilation Needs

-- Measure odors, moisture, and draft locations at peak cooking times
+- Measure those odors, moisture, and draft locations when your kitchen is at its busiest, during peak cooking times.

 Choosing the Right Range Hood or Exhaust System